Document last updated 5/22/2015.

 What is an administrator’s account?

 Within six months after his or her appointment, every administrator of an estate is required to file a report, called a final and distributive account, with the probate court.
-In certain circumstances, such as when an Ohio or federal estate tax return is due, an account is due 13 months after appointment and once a year thereafter until a final and distributive account can be filed.
+In certain circumstances, such as when a federal estate tax return is due, an account is due 13 months after appointment and once a year thereafter until a final and distributive account can be filed.
 This account must include an itemized statement of all receipts, and disbursements, as well as all distributions made by the administrator during the reporting period.
 When the administrator files the final and distributive account with the court, and after it is approved by the probate court, the administrator is released from his or her duties.